 Because catastrophic injury claims are typically valued more highly than other personal injury claims, there is a greater chance of litigation due to the insurance company's decision to take their chances in court rather than make a settlement offer that is high enough to fully compensate the claim.

 Additionally, catastrophic injury claims that settle commonly require a longer period of negotiation.
 A brain injury claimant must be patient through the claims process as their attorney fights for the compensation they need.

 Ready to Talk With a Lawyer About Your Case?
-Contact Morris Law Firm Today
+Contact Morris Law Accident Injury Lawyers Today

 Brain injuries are one of the most debilitating types of injuries a person can incur, with a high likelihood of causing disabilities that will linger for the duration of the sufferer's life.
-The Morris Law Firm legal team understands the stress of incurring permanent injuries, including lost earning capacity, high medical expenses, and severe impacts on the sufferer's personality and relationships with others.
+Morris Law Accident Injury Lawyers legal team understands the stress of incurring permanent injuries, including lost earning capacity, high medical expenses, and severe impacts on the sufferer's personality and relationships with others.
 Reach out to a personal injury lawyer.

 We also understand that the last thing a family wants to do during such a distressing time is try to handle an insurance claim, engage in a legal process, or afford the services of an attorney.
 Our team fights for the right of claimants to receive the maximum amount of compensation available for their claims, and our contingent fee billing method ensures that anyone who needs our services can afford them.
 We do not get paid until and unless your claim is compensated.